Albert-Gao/blog/source/_posts/how-to-create-kotlin-native-ios-project.md

     }
 }
 ```

-    You get it, we gonna invoke the `getWords()` from the `swift` side and display the return value as the label text rather than our current `ok`.
+    You get it, we will invoke the `getWords()` from the `swift` side and display the return value as the label text rather than our current `ok`.

 9. Invoke the `./gradlew build`, there will be a `build` folder inside your project as `build/konan/bin`, inside the `bin`, there will be 2 folders, `iphone` and `iphone_sim`.
 Your framework will be there.

-1. Move one of the `nativeLibs.framework` to the `build` folder manually, we gonna need it for a while.
+1. Move one of the `nativeLibs.framework` to the `build` folder manually, we will need it for a while.

 1. Now we have the `framework`.
 Let's go back to `Xcode` project.
 Choose your project in the `Project navigator`.
 From the menu, `File -> Add Files to myApp`, choose the `nativeLibs.framework` from the `build` folder.